dereuromark/cakephp-setup/docs/Maintenance/Maintenance.md

 use Cake\Console\ShellDispatcher;

 // Custom shell aliases
-ShellDispatcher::alias('m', 'Setup.Maintenance'); // Or any other alias
+ShellDispatcher::alias('m', 'Setup.MaintenanceMode'); // Or any other alias
 ```